akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 Navigate the Linux System Like A Pro.

-## Navigate the Linux System Like A Pro.
+## Navigate the Linux System Like A Pro: ls and cd Commands.

 ### Objectives